Boris-Jobs/Boris-Jobs/README.md

 - 👀 $\text{I’m interested in 1.
 Algebra, 2.
 Multimodal LLMs, 3.
 Multimodal Representation Learning.}$

-- 🚀 **Machine Learning Projects (repository name: _exploration_ML_DL, _research_hash_algorithm)**: I'm currently learning the course "Dive Into Deep Learning (PyTorch)" led by Li Mu, and I'm syncing my related learning notes in the "_exploration_ML_DL" repository.
+- 🚀 **Machine Learning Projects (repository name: _research_hash)**: I'm currently learning the course "Dive Into Deep Learning (PyTorch)" led by Li Mu, and I'm syncing my related learning notes in the "_exploration_ML_DL" repository.
 The notes are stored in the form of comments within the code.
 Since I'm eager to understand the knowledge thoroughly, I haven't organized the notes into a Jupyter notebook format yet.
 This repository will be continuously updated.

 - 🚀 **Mathematics Projects (repository name: Pendulum-Period-Discussion, _exploration_algorithms)**: The former was a question that I had wanted to study since high school, and it was only after graduation from university that I found time to complete the research on this topic of Pendulum Period.
 The latter is a note on algorithm learning that I am yet to update.